-The cost of living in Goodhue County for an average family is 13.1% lower than Minnesota state-wide, 23.3% lower than Dakota County and 5.7% lower than Olmstead County.
-The County's population remains stable, growing 4.0% from 2010-2022.
+The cost of living in Goodhue County for an average family is 13.9% lower than Minnesota state-wide, 21.9% lower than Dakota County and 2.6% lower than Olmstead County.
+The County's population remains stable, growing 4.0% from 2010-2023.

 While the County seat of Red Wing maintains a viable commercial district and is a tourist destination, particularly during the summer months, Goodhue County also contains significant rural and agricultural interests.
-The taxable market value of agricultural land in the County increased 12.1% for the tax payable year 2023, total value is 47.2% higher than in 2013, and has increased 11.8% since 2019.
-As shown in the following graph, prices for corn and soybeans have remained somewhat stable while milk prices have been more volatile.
-Prices for all three commodities have increased over the past few years and remain inflated since 2020.
+The taxable market value of agricultural land in the County increased 15.5% for the tax payable year 2024, total value is 33.1% higher than in 2014, and has increased 29.1% since 2019.
+As shown in the following graph, prices for corn and soybeans have decreased since 2023, but remain elevated as compared to 2020.
+Milk prices have been more volatile and are currently near the midpoint of the data presented.